skydoves/landscapist/README.md

 ### BlurTransformationPlugin

-You can give implement the blur effect with `BlurTransformationPlugin` as the following:
+You can implement the blur effect with `BlurTransformationPlugin` as the following:

 ```kotlin
 GlideImage( // CoilImage, FrescoImage also can be used.